 Could God raise up another?
 Sure, God can raise up rocks to worship Him so surely God would raise up someone to bring the church back to Biblical truth.
 But God chose a Augustinian monk from Germany to risk his life to stand against the evils of the Roman Church and papacy.

-I notice that in many charismatic and pentecostal streams of evangelical Christianity, most of us don’t really care about the reformation or Martin Luther.
-I think the reason is, because we don’t see how that ties into our ministries today and how that will help us accomplish the things God has called us to do.
+I notice that in many charismatic and pentecostal streams of evangelical Christianity, most don’t really care about the reformation or Martin Luther.
+I think the reason is, because many don’t see how that ties into our ministries today and how that will help us accomplish the things God has called us to do.
 But I strongly believe that we need to understand where we came from to help us navigate where we are going.
 God has always spoke to us through history in the old testament and He continues to speak to us through the history of the church to keep us in line with His plans and purposes.

 Many charismatic people think that Asuza street was the greatest thing to happen since the book of Acts.
-Although I am thrilled about the good fruit that came out of that revival, I would point out that if we did not have the Protestant Reformation we would not have a body of believers that He could pour out His spirit upon!
+Although I am thrilled about some of the good fruit that came out of that revival, I would point out that if we did not have the Protestant Reformation we would not have a body of believers that He could pour out His spirit upon!
 I believe we should be very thankful to the ministry and life of Martin Luther.
 Of course as with any man we can take it to far.
 Of course Luther had his flaws.
-But yet through Him, many great men of God were raised up went on establish the true church bringing revival to whole nations!
+But yet through him, many great men of God were raised up went on establish the true church bringing revival to whole nations!

 “Unless I am convinced by Scripture and plain reason – I do not accept the authority of the popes and councils, for they have contradicted each other – my conscience is captive to the Word of God.
 I cannot and I will not recant anything for to go against conscience is neither right nor safe.
 God help me.
 Amen.” —Martin Luther